spq/pkappa2/README.md

 You likely want to add some arguments to the `go run` command, check `-help`

-### Reverse proxy for SSL
+### Reverse proxy
-You can add a reverse proxy in front of pkappa2 to add TLS encryption:
+You can add a reverse proxy in front of pkappa2 to add TLS encryption or other options.
+Here is a nginx config which includes the `/ws` Websocket endpoint.
+You can bind the port to 127.0.0.1 in the docker-compose.yml to not expose the internal server when using a reverse proxy.

 ```
 server {
     listen 80;